aws-amplify/docs/docs/lib/analytics/fragments/flutter/getting-started/20_installLib.md

 In your Flutter project directory, open **pubspec.yaml**.

-You will already have configured Amplify by following the steps in the Project setup walkthrough.
+> You will already have configured Amplify by following the steps in the project setup.

 Add Analytics by adding these libraries into your dependencies block: